Saint Joan (play): Criticism

-Tony Stafford discussed Shaw's use of imagery related to birds in the play.
-Frederick Boas has compared the different treatments of Joan in dramas by Shakespeare, Schiller, and Shaw.
+The Times, despite rating the play as "one of Mr Shaw's finest achievements", thought it "a nuisance that he is so obsessed with the present moment as to drag it into every period, however remote, that he dramatizes".
+The critic Herman Klein suggested that the play should be turned into an opera, especially if Edward Elgar could be induced to write the music.
+Frederick S. Boas compared the different treatments of Joan in dramas by Shakespeare, Schiller, and Shaw.

-T. S. Eliot, discussing the play after its premiere in London in 1924, wrote that although Saint Joan was not the masterpiece that some claimed it to be, the play "seems to illustrate Mr. Shaw's mind more clearly than anything he has written before."
+T. S. Eliot, discussing the play after its premiere in London in 1924, wrote that although Saint Joan was not the masterpiece that some claimed it to be, the play "seems to illustrate Mr. Shaw's mind more clearly than anything he has written before".
 And although he credited Shaw with providing an "intellectual stimulant" and "dramatic delight", he took issue with his portrayal of the heroine: "his Joan of Arc is perhaps the greatest sacrilege of all Joans: for instead of the saint or the strumpet of the legends to which he objects, he has turned her into a great middle-class reformer, and her place is a little higher than Mrs. Pankhurst" (the militant leader of the British suffragettes).

-Productions

-Shaw's personal reputation following the Great War was at a low ebb, and it is thought that he wanted to first test the play away from Britain.
-The play received its premiere on 28 December 1923 at the Garrick Theatre on Broadway by the Theatre Guild with Winifred Lenihan in the title role.
-The London première, which opened on 26 March 1924 at the New Theatre, was produced by Lewis Casson and starred Shaw's friend Sybil Thorndike, the actress for whom he had written the part.
-Costumes and sets were designed by Charles Ricketts, and the play had an extensive musical score, specially composed and conducted by John Foulds.

-Caught between the forces of the Church and the Law, Joan is the personification of the tragic heroine and the part is considered by actresses (see below) to be one of the most challenging of roles to interpret.
-It is usually played by very experienced actresses who are much older than the age of the character, a teenager.
-For a film version, Joan was played by Jean Seberg, who was 19.
-The film and Seberg received strongly negative reviews.
-Seberg herself said she was “burned at the stake by the critics.”